 - The data exporter shall keep a list of subprocessing agreements concluded under the Clauses and notified by the data importer pursuant to Clause 5(j), which shall be updated at least once a year.
 The list shall be available to the data exporter’s data protection supervisory authority.

 Obligations After the Termination of Personal Data Processing Services

 - The parties agree that on the termination of the provision of data processing services, the data importer and the subprocessor shall, at the choice of the data exporter, return all the personal data transferred and the copies thereof to the data exporter or shall destroy all the personal data and certify to the data exporter that it has done so, unless legislation imposed on the data importer prevents it from returning or destroying all or part of the personal data transferred.
 In that case, the data importer warrants that it will guarantee the confidentiality of the personal data transferred and will not actively process the personal data transferred anymore.

 - The data importer and the subprocessor warrant that upon request of the data exporter and/or of the supervisory authority, it will submit its data processing facilities for an audit of the measures referred to in paragraph 1.

 The data exporter is the entity identified as “Customer” in the DPA.

-The data importer is Gemba Academy, LLC, a provider of web services.
+The data importer is Gemba Academy, Inc., a provider of web services.

 Data subjects are defined in Section 2.3 of the DPA.